 Cut and paste community

-When Sam Paolini returned to her hometown of Brentwood after dropping out of the Massachusetts College of Art and Design in 2010, she felt inspired...
+When Sam Paolini returned to their hometown of Brentwood after dropping out of the Massachusetts College of Art and Design in 2010, they felt inspired...

 Now Read This